 Lying is a normal symptom of dementia, and it happens for many reasons.
 Most of the time, lying is merely a symptom of the disease and not intentional deception.
 Lying, or untruths, may occur at any stage of dementia, but this symptom generally is more common among seniors with mid- to late-stage dementia and can worsen as the disease progresses.
-Jefferson County dementia care experts have put together the following information to help family members better understand why some seniors with dementia lie.
+Home Care Jefferson County’s dementia care experts have put together the following information to help family members better understand why some seniors with dementia lie.

 Seniors living with dementia are aware their memory is slipping away, and this leads to a great deal of confusion and turmoil.
 Many times, lying is just an unconscious defense mechanism called confabulation, which means your loved one is unconsciously replacing his or her lost memories with false ones.
 This happens because our brains constantly try to make sense of what is happening around us, and when memories become lost, the brain maintains sense of what’s going on by filling in missing moments with alternatives.

 Seniors with dementia often have diminished short-term memory capacity.
 This can lead to paranoia and anxiety when, for example, a senior can’t find an item he or she is looking for.
 It’s not uncommon for seniors with dementia to blame a family member or professional in-home caregiver for losing or stealing the “missing” item.
 Some seniors with dementia begin to suspect the people around them of stealing their belongings or money as their short-term memory diminishes and they cannot remember spending the money or moving the item to another room.